terjesc/mcprogedit/doc/contrib/src/blocks/adding/block_state.md

     (...)
         let palette_item = match name.as_str() {
             (...)
-            "minecraft:farmland" => block(Block::Farmland { wetness: prop(&properties, "moisture") }),
+            "minecraft:farmland" => block(Block::Farmland {
+                wetness: prop(&properties, "moisture"),
+            }),
             (...)
 ```

 For a more complex block, we could have made a dedicated function for creating the block from the `properties` variable.
-For `Block::Farmland` there is only one field, `wetness`, and so the full implementation fits in one line.
+For `Block::Farmland` there is only one field, `wetness`, and so the full implementation is short.
 We fetch the value of the `moisture` block state from `properties` with the generic utility function `prop()`.
 When given the `properties` NBT structure and the name of the block state, it returns the value with the required type -- in this case an `Int0Through7`.

 There are some instances where the `prop()` function doesn't work.
 In those instances there might be more manual work for extracting the block state and converting it to the correct type.
 Luckily for us, _farmland_ is not one of those instances.